hazelcast/hazelcast-eureka/README.md

 It is optional.
 Default value is `true`.
 * `namespace`: Definition for providing different namespaces in order not to collide with other service registry clients in eureka-client.properties file.
 It is optional.
 Default value is `hazelcast`.
+* `use-metadata-for-host-and-port`: Defines if the Discovery SPI plugin will use Eureka metadata map to store host and port of Hazelcast instance, and when it looks for other nodes it will use the metadata as well.
+Default value is `false`.

 Below you can also find an example of Eureka client properties.